-Public Interest News Network (PINN) is developing a core funding model designed to leverage public and philanthropic funding, place-based impact investing and community reinvestment.
-The plan include fiscal sponsorship and we are exploring Opportunity Zones and other investment opportunities for applicability.
-According to the Oak Foundation, core funding can provide flexibility, freeing nonprofit organizations to focus on their most pressing needs and support their own development.
+Public Interest News Network (PINN) is developing a core funding thesis designed to leverage public and philanthropic funding, place-based impact investing and community reinvestment.
+The plan can include fiscal sponsorship, and we are exploring Opportunity Zones and other place-based investment opportunities for applicability.
+According to the Oak Foundation, core funding can provide flexibility, empowering nonprofit organizations to focus on their most pressing needs and support their own development and sustainability.

 https://oakfnd.org/what-evidence-is-there-on-the-impact-of-core-funding/